Scary Movie 5: Critical response

 Rafer Guzman of Newsday felt that "Even the talented people – comedian Katt Williams as a fake psychic, high-energy actor Jerry O'Connell in a send-up of the 'Fifty Shades of Grey' books – get chewed up and spit out by this relentless anti-laugh machine.
 Scary Movie 5 doesn't even have the imagination for a worthwhile gross-out joke.
 When the best you can offer is a poopy toothbrush, it's time to pack it in."
 Darren Franich of Entertainment Weekly said "Hitting theaters seven years after the last Scary Movie, the new film doesn't even feature the ameliorating presence of Anna Faris, who gave the earlier films a certain spoofy grace.
 In her place is High School Musical refugee Ashley Tisdale, her face frozen in an eye roll of mild irritation.
 Who can blame her?
 The film hopscotches between too-late riffs on Rise of the Planet of the Apes, Inception, Insidious, and Black Swan.
 At a running time of 86 minutes, it's about as long as an episode of Saturday Night Live, except with less laughs and worse storytelling."
-Frank Scheck of The Hollywood Reporter said "The filmmakers’ desperation is evident from the fact that a good chunk of the running time is devoted to spoofing the recent Jessica Chastain starrer Mama.
+Frank Scheck of The Hollywood Reporter said "The filmmakers' desperation is evident from the fact that a good chunk of the running time is devoted to spoofing the recent Jessica Chastain starrer Mama.
 While that film was indeed a sleeper hit, it hardly seems memorable enough to warrant such sustained treatment, and indeed the comic payoffs are nil."

-The film has earned three nominations at the 34th Golden Raspberry Awards including Worst Supporting Actress for Lindsay Lohan, Worst Screen Combo for Lohan and Charlie Sheen and Worst Prequel, Remake, Ripoff or Sequel.
+The film earned three nominations at the 34th Golden Raspberry Awards including Worst Supporting Actress for Lindsay Lohan, Worst Screen Combo for Lohan and Charlie Sheen and Worst Prequel, Remake, Ripoff or Sequel.

 Director Malcolm D. Lee was very critical of the movie: "It was just a bad movie.
 Believe me.
-Don’t bother going to see that movie.
+Don't bother going to see that movie.
 Or renting it, or anything.
-It’s not worth your time”.
+It's not worth your time".

+Sequel

+A sequel titled Scary Movie 6, will be released in 2026.